kubos/kubos/docs/dev-docs/device-api-guide.rst

 Read the hardware doc to get an idea of what commands are available.

-Refer to the correlating service outline doc to figure out which commands/functions are important
+Refer to the correlating service outline doc to figure out which commands/functions are important.

-    - For example, when implementing a new ADCS API, refer to the ADCS service outline
+For example, when implementing a new ADCS API, refer to the ADCS service outline.
-    - If there is no service outline doc, harrass Jesse Coffey

 Create a list of functions you expect to implement.
 If needed, create a list of potential functions you're unsure about.
-Talk to Jesse Coffey to confirm which commands should be implemented.

 Find a Kubos device API to model the new API's structure and naming conventions after.
 Ideally, there will be an existing API within the same category as the new API; for example, the TRXVU API if you were implementing a new radio.

+If you have any questions about what should be implemented and how it should be structured, talk with other KubOS developers or the KubOS product manager.

 General API Framework
 ---------------------